SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/exercise.md

 ### Exercise 1

-Use `ggplot` to show how the mean wage earned in the U.S. varies with age, showing males and females in different colors.
-(Hint: Baby steps!
-Start with a scatterplot of wage by age.
-Then expand your code to plot only the means.
-Then distinguish sexes by color.)

-===

-### Exercise 2

 Create a histogram, using a `geom_histogram` layer, of the wages earned by females and males, with sex distinguished by the color of the bar's interior.
 To silence that warning you're getting, open the help with `?geom_histogram` and